bird-house/birdhouse-deploy/birdhouse/README.rst

 Additional backup/restore workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When running the ``backup create`` command, the files to be backed up are first written to a working directory (determined by the ``BIRDHOUSE_BACKUP_VOLUME`` configuration variable).
+When running the ``backup create`` command, the files to be backed up are first written to a volume (determined by the ``BIRDHOUSE_BACKUP_VOLUME`` configuration variable).
 Then they are backed up from there to the restic repository.

 Alternatively, you can specify the ``--no-restic`` command line option to skip the step that backs up the files to the restic repository.
-You can then choose to access the files to backup directly in the working directory.
+You can then choose to access the files to backup directly in the volume.

 This allows users to inspect the files, integrate them into a different custom backup solution, etc.

-Similarly, when restoring files from restic with the ``backup restore`` command, the files are first restored to the same working directory before being copied to the appropriate location in the birdhouse stack.
+Similarly, when restoring files from restic with the ``backup restore`` command, the files are first restored to the same volume before being copied to the appropriate location in the birdhouse stack.

 For example, restoring the ``magpie`` database will first restore the backup file from restic to the working directory and then overwrite the ``magpie`` database with the information contained in the backup file.

 If you want to skip the step that overwrites the current data in the birdhouse stack, you can specify the ``--no-clobber`` command line option.
-This will still restore the files to the working directory.
+This will still restore the files to the volume.

 .. note::
-    Even without the ``--no-restic`` and ``--no-clobber`` options, the files will be written to the working directory every time you run backup and restore.
+    Even without the ``--no-restic`` and ``--no-clobber`` options, the files will be written to the volume every time you run backup and restore.

 Additional configuration options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^